-Mr. Rath resides in Amarillo, Texas, with his wife Kayla, and their children Regan, Grant, McKinley and Jackson.
+Mr. Rath resides in Canyon, Texas, with his wife Kayla, and their children Regan, Grant, McKinley, Jackson and Harrison.
 His professional affiliations include the Percussive Arts Society, Texas Music Educators Association, Texas Bandmasters Association and the American Society of Composers, Authors and Publishers (ASCAP).
 He is a Yamaha Performing Artist and also an educational artist for Innovative Percussion, Inc.

 l love this question: Why Music?
 For that matter, why is there art at all?
 Why are there athletic events?
 Why is there poetry?
 Why is anything aesthetic?
 You can say that these are common diversions that help us to balance against the worries of our day, but if we’re being honest, it goes deeper than that.

 Our world and our existence was created by a God who loves us and wants us to commune with Him.
 We know that part.
 That’s a Sunday School lesson we’ve heard before.
 But we are missing an often-forgotten component: we worship a God who is incredibly creative!